AnalyticDB for MySQL V3.1.3.3 or later in elastic clusters can separate hot and cold data stored in tables or partitions.

 Note

-• To update the version of an AnalyticDB for MySQL cluster, Submit a ticket and provide a time frame for the update.
-An engine version update may take about 20 minutes to complete.
-During the update, your cluster can still run normally but may be interrupted several times.
-We recommend that you update the engine version of your cluster during off-peak hours and make sure that your application can be automatically reconnected to your database system.
+• To update the minor version of an AnalyticDB for MySQL cluster, Submit a ticket and provide a time window for the update.
+A minor version update may take about 20 minutes to complete.
+During the update, your cluster can run as expected but may encounter transient connections several times.
+We recommend that you update the minor version of your cluster during off-peak hours and make sure that your application is configured to automatically reconnect to your cluster.

 Storage policies